anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, the JWS Protected Header of the PER artifact MUST contain the following extension Header Parameter:

-* `created-on`: SHALL contain the current date and time as standard date/time string as defined in {{Section 5.6 of !RFC3339}};
+* `created-on`: SHALL contain the current date and time at PER creation as standard date/time string as defined in {{Section 5.6 of !RFC3339}};
-  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the BRSKI-PRM Agent-Signed Data, received in the trigger to create the PVR and SHOULD advance that value to reflect the PER creation time
+  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the BRSKI-PRM Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PER creation time

 The new protected Header Parameter `created-on` is introduced to reflect freshness of the PER.
 It allows the registrar to verify the timely correlation between the PER artifact and previous exchanges, i.e., `created-on` of PER >= `created-on` of PVR >= `created-on` of PVR trigger.